Engee documentation

 Notebook

-In this example, we will show you how to use interactive scripts to conveniently compare the results of different models - graphical and textual.
+In this example, we will look at how to use interactive scripts to conveniently compare the results of different models – graphical and those specified as a text program.

-We will build a graphical model generating points on the Fibonacci spiral and then compare the obtained graph with the result of calculating the golden spiral model.
+We will build a graphical model that generates points on the Fibonacci spiral, and then compare the resulting graph with the result of calculating the golden spiral model.

 The object under study

 The Fibonacci spiral is an approximation of the golden spiral.
 It was described by Leonardo of Pisa (nicknamed Fibonacci) around 1202.
-It is defined by means of a piecewise linear curve consisting of quarters of circles.
-The radius of each quarter circle $n$ is given by a recurrence relation that forms the famous Fibonacci sequence:
+It is defined using a piecewise linear curve consisting of quarters of circles.
+The radius of each quarter circle It is set by a recurrence relation that forms the famous Fibonacci sequence.:

-The centre of each circle is chosen so that the spiral remains smooth.
-The points of the centre of each circle can be obtained from the model fibonacci_spiral_model.engee (signals cx and cy) along with their radii (signals r).
-Using the output signals x and y we will plot the Fibonacci spiral.
+The center of each circle is selected so that the spiral remains smooth.
+The points of the center of each circle can be obtained from the model fibonacci_spiral_model.engee (signals cx and cy) along with their radii (signals r).
+By output signals x and y We will plot the Fibonacci spiral chart.

 The general view of the model is presented below: